-- 1: Use an alternative system and insert the motherboard driver disk. - 2: From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 3).
-A Command Prompt window will open similar to that in Figure 4. - 3: Insert the blank formatted disk.
-Select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
-For example, from the menu in Figure 4, - For the Intel P55, select 1) Intel Matrix Storage driver for 32bit system for Windows 32-bit operating system or 2) Intel Matrix Storage driver for 64bit system for Windows 64-bit. - For the GIGABYTE SATA2, select 3) GIGABYTE GSATA driver for 32bit system for Windows 32-bit operating system or 4) GIGABYTE GSATA driver for 64bit system for Windows 64-bit.
+- 1: Use an alternative system and insert the motherboard driver disk. - 2: From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 4).
+A Command Prompt window will open similar to that in Figure 5. - 3: Insert the blank formatted disk.
+Depending on the operating system to be installed, select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
+For example, from the menu in Figure 5. - For the Intel P55, select 7) Intel Rapid Storage driver for 32bit system for Windows 32-bit operating system. - · For the JMicron JMB362, select 3) GIGABYTE GSATA driver for 32bit system for Windows 32-bit operating system. - For the Marvell 9128, select 5) Marvell AHCI driver for 32bit system for Windows 32-bit operating system (Windows XP only).